zats/Presentations/EXC_BAD_ACCESS/presentation.md

 }
 ```

-^ First let's make sure the class exists
+^ Making sure the class exist

-^ Then our patch is simply calculates the right height
+^ For simplicity our patch simply takes superview height and subtracts navigation bar height `44pt`

-^ Lastly, we make sure it's called every time `layoutSubviews` has been called on the original view
+^ Lastly, we make sure it's called after original `layoutSubviews`.

 ---

 # Swizzling

 0. Swizzling is still possible in Swift.
-0. Aspect oriented programming.
 0. Set applicable OS versions for the patch.
 0. Test extensively.
 On device!
+0. Aspect oriented programming.

 ^ Basically, swizzling is replacing methods during runtime without callers knowing that you swapped the implementation.

 ^ 1.
 You can swizzle 3rd party frameworks, even with `-O` enabled

 ^ 2.
-When you want to apply a hack across all the
+Transition like iOS 6 - iOS 7 might easily break your patches, minor version are probably fine.

 ^ 3.
-Transition like iOS 6 - iOS 7 might easily break your patches, minor version are probably fine.

-^ 4.
 Certain features are implemented differently on simulator and device.
 Always test on real device!

+^ 4.
+Same can be done with a regular swizzling.
+Aspect oriented programming: analytics etc

 ---